 Dr. Peters is a specialist in human security in Africa and has written extensively on economic development, democratization, and HIV/AIDS.
+She has more than twenty years experience teaching, conducting research, and managing projects in southern and West Africa.
 An expert on political and economic development in Zimbabwe, she has provided political analyses to the government of South Africa and the private sector, and is regularly featured in local and international media including the South African Broadcasting Corporation news, New York Times, Voice of America, and Radio France International.

 She will teach SPEX 640: Evaluation: Qualitative Methods.

-Learn more about our accomplished MS in Measurement & Evaluation faculty members.
+Learn more about our accomplished faculty members.
 Call 855-725-7614 to speak to one of our admissions representatives or request more information.